 Alaska Quaternary Center

 The AQC is housed within the Department of Geology and Geophysics and the College of Natural Science and Mathematics.
-The center sponsors seminars and workshops and hosts visiting speakers from countries throughout the world.
-Quaternary scholars from UAF regularly collaborate with Canadian, Russian and European colleagues conducting research in Alaska, Siberia and the Yukon, as well as Africa, Mongolia and western Europe.
-The AQC plays an important role in Northern science during this time of increasing interest in studies of global change, biodiversity and other aspects of Arctic climates and ecosystems.
+Through its endowment, the AQC supports student research and travel.
+In addition, as funding allows, the center sponsors seminars and hosts visiting speakers from countries throughout the world.
+Quaternary scholars from UAF regularly collaborate with Canadian, Russian and European colleagues conducting research in northern regions around the globe.
+The AQC plays an important role in Northern science during this time of increasing interest in global change, biodiversity and other aspects of Arctic climates and ecosystems.